-- Alter-Ego Acting: "Halloween Jack", who is only mentioned in the title track, isn't generally regarded as a true Bowie alter ego in the vein of Ziggy Stardust or The Thin White Duke, though he does seem to be the character he played on the North American tour done to support the album.
+- Alter-Ego Acting: "Halloween Jack", who is only mentioned in the title track, isn't generally regarded as a true Bowie alter ego in the vein of Ziggy Stardust or The Thin White Duke, but is frequently interpreted as being the character he played on the North American tour done to support the album.

 - Animorphism: In "Future Legend" Bowie describes "fleas the size of rats" and "rats the size of cats", and compares the humanoid inhabitants to "packs of dogs".

 - The Apunkalypse: Hunger City is a veritable post-apocalyptic Crapsack World littered with flashy ne'er-do-'ells.

 - Beast Man: The Diamond Dogs are man-dog hybrids.

 - Big Brother Is Watching You: The album is inspired by Nineteen Eighty-Four, with "We Are the Dead", "1984", and "Big Brother" directly referencing it.